arbyruns/CoffeeBrews-Bugs/README.md

-# CoffeeHops-Bugs
+# CoffeeBrews-Bugs
-CoffeeHops iOS App
+CoffeeBrews iOS App

-# CoffeeHops-Bugs
+# CoffeeBrews-Bugs

 # How do I report a bug?